ASTRA

 • randomness

-The statues of Buddha destroyed by the Taliban have gained much more significance than before. it is the same with the temple of christ the savior. unfortunately the restoration of the temple negatively affected the image of the previously lost object of history. our Russian architecture, frescos and iconography are valuable along with losses, and losses are taken for granted. it is impossible to imagine Russian culture without losses, just as it is impossible to imagine christ crucified without judas.
+Through loss we learn the true value of what we have lost. the Buddha statues destroyed by the taliban have gained much more significance than before. the same is true of the temple of christ the savior. unfortunately, the restoration of the temple has negatively affected the image of the previously lost historical object. our russian architecture, frescoes and iconography are valuable together with losses, and losses are taken for granted. it is impossible to imagine russian culture without losses, just as it is impossible to imagine christ crucified without Judas.

-the human act of destroying a cultural monument can be compared to natural disasters in nature, be it a tornado or a hurricane. but people are part of this nature. the person destroying is one of the hypostases of a being, be it a person loving, grieving or laughing.
+The human act of destroying a cultural monument can be compared to natural disasters in nature, be it a tornado or a hurricane. but people are part of this nature. a person who destroys is one of the hypostases of a being, be it a person who loves, grieves or laughs.

-many natural acts of destruction of physical matter are stretched out in time and are natural, but I urge that we be inspired by them in the short span of time of creating an object of art, in the desire to achieve a similar "nerve." just as when we are inspired by the beauty of nature by painting it, in a vain attempt to replicate it, for it is impossible.
+Many natural acts of destruction of physical matter are extended in time and are natural, but I encourage you to be inspired by them in the short period of time it takes to create an object of art, in the desire to achieve a similar “nerve”. just as when we are inspired by the beauty of nature by painting it, in a vain attempt to replicate it, for it is impossible.

 Shinra